Entrances of All-Time

 Introducing himself with a dramatic entrance, the handsome, but uninvited, devil-may-care Sir Robin of Locksley (Errol Flynn) unexpectedly burst through the gate to the great banquet hall.

-As Scarlett O'Hara (Vivien Leigh) ascended the staircase of Twelve Oaks plantation during a pre-Civil War BBQ, she asked one of her girlfriends, Cathleen Calvert (Marcella Martin) to identify the "nasty dark one" [dark-haired and devilish-looking] that was standing alone at the foot of the staircase.
+As Scarlett O'Hara (Vivien Leigh) ascended the staircase of Twelve Oaks plantation during a pre-Civil War BBQ, she asked one of her girlfriends, Cathleen Calvert (Marcella Martin) to identify the "nasty dark one" [dark-haired and devilish-looking] that was standing alone at the foot of the staircase and looking at her.

-The dashing and charming Rhett Butler (Clark Gable), in his dramatic film entrance, was dressed in an elegant black suit - the roguish character exchanged a cool, challenging stare with Scarlett, attracted by her stunning beauty.
+The dashing and charming Rhett Butler (Clark Gable), in his dramatic film entrance (a zooming-in camera shot), was dressed in an elegant black suit - the roguish character exchanged a cool, challenging stare with Scarlett, attracted by her stunning beauty.

-She responded to his sexually attractive gaze as he undressed her with his eyes: "He looks as if - as if he knows what I look like without my shimmy."
+She responded to his smirking, sexually-attractive gaze as he undressed her with his eyes:

 The Hunchback of Notre Dame (1939)